Who wants to bet on a goalless match? Who likes to root for a boring 0-0?

 They are bettors with a large bankroll who bet so much money to move the odds line in their favour.

-They place large bets on the worthless odds of a team to cause a big drop in the price and, consequently, an increase in the price of the opposing team.
+They place large bets on the worthless odds of a team to cause a big price drop and, consequently, an increase in the price of the opposing team.

-At the right time, the Big Spenders will place a value bet on the opponent juicy odds that will make a long term profit and despite the first losing bets.
+At the right time, the Big Spenders will place a value bet on the opponent’s juicy odds that will make a long-term profit despite the early losing bets.

-As a result, the bookmaker will move the line due to big money on winners, and it will increase the draw odds.
-Again, it will adjust the odds to get a balanced action on all the outcomes, as it aims to remain profitable by making money from transactions, no matter who wins the bet.
+As a result, the bookmaker will move the line because of the big money on the winners by increasing the draw odds.
+Again, it will adjust the odds to get a balanced action on all sides, as the bookmaker aims to remain profitable by making money from transactions, no matter who wins the bet.

 Other opportunities to value bet on draws can arise when the bookmaker makes public the odds for each outcome.

-Although the bookies use sophisticated algorithms for calculating the fair odds of draws, accurate estimation is still difficult for some reasons: the rarity of the event, a weakness in their formulas (e.g. Poisson distribution), or a weighted thought to not offer fair odds with the opening line.
+Although the bookies use sophisticated algorithms for calculating the fair odds of draws, accurate estimation is still difficult for a few reasons: the rarity of the event, a weakness in their formulas (e.g. Poisson distribution), or a considered thought of not offering fair odds with the opening line.

-The wise punter has no choice but to identify them, and that is just what I did.
+The wise bettor has no choice but to identify them, and that is just what I did.

-I developed value betting strategies to take advantage of high-yielding draws.
+I designed value betting strategies to take advantage of high-yielding draws.